Ups, Downs and Trends of The Apple Watch App Development

 ...easy to access and fast at performing their core function.
 For example, it takes only one click to order a Hailo and a quick Force Touch to instantly cancel it.

 ...able to work in places where you can't take your iphone to.
-Slopes app allows users to record your stats (like detailed speed, altitude and distance) while skiing or snowboarding down the mountains.
+Slopes app allows users to record their stats (like detailed speed, altitude and distance) while skiing or snowboarding down the mountains.

 ...optimized for the Apple Watch screen, like Cruncher which is an alternative calculator designed for those whose big fingers make it difficult to type the right number on their small smartwatch screen.